 If Internet access is slow, check to make sure you are getting near the bandwidth promised by your ISP.
 Use multiple speed test tools such as speedtest.net, speakeasy.net, and AT&T’s speedtest to get different results for comparison.
 Keep track of bandwidth at different times of the day and night as well as weekdays and weekends.
 Contact your ISP for further troubleshooting if you are not seeing the bandwidth promised by the ISP.

-For Internet Connectivity Troubleshooting Help – Call Now : 1-888-479-2017 for Instant Help!
+For Troubleshooting Tips for Internet Connectivity – Call Now : +1 888 808 1303 for Instant Help!
 Know How to connect to the internet and get your issues fixed.